-- Award/Certificate of Merit etc., received from any organisation will be considered as an added advantage.
+- Award/Certificate of Merit etc. received from any organization will be considered as an added advantage.
 Copy of the certificate or award must be provided

-- The Bidder should have the requisite manpower, equipment, skill and expertise and should have demonstrable capabilities in handling Food Safety and Audit Checks for state, national or international agencies or caterers on a large scale.
-Names of clients for whom such work is/has being/been handled shall be furnished in this regard.
+- The Bidder should have the requisite manpower, equipment, skill, and expertise and should have demonstrable capabilities in handling Food Safety and Audit Checks for the state, national or international agencies or caterers on a large scale.
+Names of clients for whom such work is/has been/been handled shall be furnished in this regard.